nickoala/telepot/REFERENCE.md

 ## telepot.Bot

-Aside from `notifyOnMessage()`, all methods are straight mappings from **[Telegram Bot API](https://core.telegram.org/bots/api)**.
+Aside from `downloadFile()` and `notifyOnMessage()`, all methods are straight mappings from **[Telegram Bot API](https://core.telegram.org/bots/api)**.
 No point to duplicate all the details here.
 I will only give brief descriptions below, and encourage you to visit the underlying API's documentations.
 Full power of the Bot API can be exploited only by understanding the API itself.

 **Bot(token)**